 Justice system in Northern Ireland

-This section provides information on the justice system, the various agencies involved including the Police Service of Northern Ireland and how to find a solicitor in your area.
+This section has information on the justice system, the various agencies involved, including the Police Service of Northern Ireland, and how to find a solicitor in your area.

 - Introduction to the justice system

 - Department of Justice

 Find out about the public transport system in Northern Ireland.
 Public transport is run by Translink.